Chelsey Golightly

 Arizona | Utah

-Chelsey practices in the areas of general civil litigation and insurance.
-She focuses her practice on defending clients in matters involving wrongful death and catastrophic personal injury, abuse and assault, premises liability, products liability, social host liability, commercial and personal general liability claims, and maritime law.
-She regularly represents corporate and non-profit clients in complex litigation cases, and has obtained favorable outcomes for many of her clients through motion practice, settlement negotiations, and trials.
+Chelsey brings extensive experience to her practice in general civil litigation and insurance matters.
+She skillfully defends clients across a wide spectrum of complex cases including wrongful death, catastrophic personal injury, construction, abuse and assault, premises liability, products liability, social host liability, commercial and personal general liability claims, and maritime law.
+Her strategic representation of corporate and non-profit clients has consistently yielded favorable outcomes through effective motion practice, strategic settlement negotiations, and successful trials.

 Professional Associations & Memberships